yyyyj/Kafe/doc/installing.md

 # Installing

+*If you don't want to build the VM yourself, this is a good solution to rely on the lazy developper I am to get fresh releases*

 Download the ZIP of the latest release of the Kafe VM : https://github.com/Loodoor/Kafe/releases and extract it where you want to install it.
 Nothing else is needed.

 *uh, an entire page only for this ?*